-The state's options to affect long-haul freight mode choice and efficiency are more limited but should support national and regional efforts through in-state land-use planning and infrastructure development.
+The state's options to affect long-haul freight mode choice and efficiency are more limited, but it should support national or regional efforts through in-state land-use planning and infrastructure development.
 This includes optimizing local connections to improve the economics of rail and shipping transport.